wunderio/WunderTools/docs/testing.md

     `../vendor/bin/codecept generate:cest acceptance MyFirstTestCest`

-There are four test suite available out of the box:
+There are four test suites available out of the box:

 * Acceptance - For testing site with real browser (Chrome or Firefox)
 * Functional - For testing backend interactions that might use browser (PhpBrowser), but does not depend on JS.